If you can't connect to WhatsApp, this is usually caused by a problem with your Internet connection or your phone's settings.

 - Update WhatsApp to the latest version available on the Google Play Store

-- Open your phone's Settings > tap Network & Internet > Data usage > turn Cellular data on.
+- Open your phone's Settings > tap Network & internet > Data usage > turn Mobile data on.

-- Open your phone's Settings > tap Apps & notifications > App info > WhatsApp > Data usage > turn Background data on.
+- Open your phone's Settings > tap Apps & notifications > WhatsApp > Data usage > turn Background data on.